hellofaizan/Discod.pyTemplate/README.md

 - [x] Test command `/about` to check if the bot is working or not.
 - [ ] Its just a template.
 You expected more.
 Huh?

-## 📝 License

-You are free to use this template.
-But you can't reupload it anywhere.
-You can modify it as you want.
-But you can't claim it as yours.
-You can't sell it.
-You can't use it for commercial purposes.
-You can't use it for any illegal purposes.
-You can't use it for any harm.

 ## 📞 Contact